SomeOddCodeGuy/WilmerAI/Docs/_User_Documentation/Core_Features/Memories.md

   "vectorMemoryMaxMessagesBetweenChunks": 5,
   "vectorMemoryLookBackTurns": 3,
   // ====================================================================
-  // == File-based Memory Configuration (Only used if the switch is false) ==
+  // == File-based Memory Configuration
   // ====================================================================
   // Specify a workflow to generate the summary text for a file-based memory.
   "fileMemoryWorkflowName": "my-file-memory-workflow",
-  // The prompts below are IGNORED if "fileMemoryWorkflowName" is set.
+  // The prompts below are used if "fileMemoryWorkflowName" is not set.
   "systemPrompt": "You are an expert summarizer...", "prompt": "Please summarize the following: [TextChunk]", "chunkEstimatedTokenSize": 1000, "maxMessagesBetweenChunks": 5,
   "lookbackStartTurn": 3,
   // ====================================================================
-  // == General / Fallback LLM Settings                              ==
+  // == General / Fallback LLM Settings
   // ====================================================================

-  // The default LLM endpoint to use if a specific one isn't set for a direct LLM call.
+  // The default LLM endpoint to use if a specific one isn't set.
   "endpointName": "default_endpoint",
   "preset": "default_preset",
   "maxResponseSizeInTokens": 400